Inner Product in Highest-Weight Representation: Applications

-\begin{flushleft} \textbf{Minuscule representations:} For the minuscule representations, the fundamental weight is the highest weight.
-Table \ref{tm} is a complete list of minuscule fundamental weights for simple Lie algebras \cite{Green} which are the highest weight vector.
-And all the strings are two terms long in the weight spaces,
+For minuscule representations, the fundamental weight is the highest weight.
+Table \ref{tm} presents a complete list of minuscule fundamental weights for simple Lie algebras \cite{Green}, which are the highest-weight vectors.
+For the minuscule representations, all the strings in the weight spaces are two terms long,

-In \cite{Sh06}, we conjecture a formula of the factors in the braces of the formula (\ref{kwef}) for minuscule representations.
-Calculation of the inner product of states in these representations would be helpful to prove this conjecture.
+In \cite{Sh06}, we conjecture a formula of the factors in the braces of formula (\ref{kwef}) for minuscule representations.
+Calculating the inner product of states in these representations would help prove this conjecture.
 The weights in the fundamental representation $\rho_2$ of $A_4$ are displayed as follows.